hazelcast/hazelcast-go-client/README.md

 # 6. Securing Client Connection

-This chapter describes the security features of Hazelcast Go Client.
+This chapter describes the security features of Hazelcast Go client.
 These include using TLS/SSL for connections between members and between clients and members and mutual authentication.
 These security features require **Hazelcast IMDG Enterprise** edition.

 ### 6.1.
 TLS/SSL